 Kiran Narsinh, MD

-Dr. Narsinh is a gastroenterologist with an interest in all aspects of general gastroenterology and hepatology.
-She did her undergraduate studies at UCLA and received her M.D from Boston University School of Medicine.
+Dr. Kiran Narsinh is a Gastroenterologist with an interest in all aspects of general gastroenterology and hepatology.
+She did her undergraduate studies at UCLA and received her M.D. from Boston University School of Medicine.

 Dr. Narsinh is a native Californian and returned to California to complete her internship and residency training in Internal Medicine at the University of Southern California (USC).
 She completed her Gastroenterology fellowship at USC as well.
 Dr. Narsinh co-authored a number of publications in various areas of Gastroenterology and Hepatology including studies on patient characteristics contributing to the development of Barrett’s esophagus and factors influencing survival in post-liver transplant patients.

 Dr. Narsinh believes in providing the highest quality of medical care while respecting the dignity of all of her patients.
-Her goal is to expertly manage the digestive health of all her patients, as well as to provide education and address any concerns.
+Her goal is to expertly manage patients’ digestive health, as well as, to provide education and address any concerns.